 - Recent political reforms in Qatar

-- Political tensions in Qatar
+- Political tensions and politics in Qatar

 - The state of the economy in Qatar